 - 9.5 The Renhold Neighbourhood Plan has been compiled in the context of the Bedford Borough Local Plan 2030.
-The local planning authority is currently preparing a review of the Local Plan (to become the Bedford Borough Local Plan 2040).
+The Local Planning Authority is currently preparing a review of the Local Plan (to become the Bedford Borough Local Plan 2040).
 Although current indications are that many elements of the existing Local Plan strategy affecting Renhold will remain unchanged, one issue of particular concern is the proposed allocation of a 30ha site in Water End for employment purposes.
 Such a major development would have a profound impact on the Parish and therefore the Renhold Neighbourhood Plan Working Group will review the Neighbourhood Plan following the adoption of the Local Plan 2040 to ensure it continues to reflect relevant local planning policy. - 9.6 The Neighbourhood Plan has also been drawn up during a period in which the East-West Rail scheme has been evolving.
 The chosen route alignment will pass close to Renhold, with considerable environmental and traffic repercussions for the Parish and its residents, particularly during the construction period.
 As the project evolves, it may raise unforeseen issues relating to local land-use and environment.
 In those circumstances it would be appropriate to review the Neighbourhood Plan accordingly.

-APPENDIX 1: POLICIES MAP
+APPENDIX 1: POLICIES MAPS

 The map below shows the spatial implications of the policies in the Renhold Neighbourhood Plan.
-Insets 26 and 27 refer to the Settlement Area designations in the Bedford Borough Local Plan 2030, relating to Salph Ens and Green End.
+Insets 26 and 27 refer to the Settlement Policy Area (SPA) designations on the Bedford Borough Council Bedford Local Plan 2030' Policies Map, relating to Salph End and Green End respectively.
+The SPA boundaries and the designations within the insets will not be changed as a result of the Neighbourhood Plan.
+These maps are reproduced on pages 47 and 48 below.